 Depending on the details of your breast reduction, your insurance may cover part or all of your surgery cost.
 In fact, around 75% of patients who have a consultation for the procedure may qualify for insurance coverage.
 This is due to the medical need to reduce breast volume and weight.

 Common problems women seek to alleviate with a breast reduction include neck and shoulder pain, back pain, skin rashes beneath the breasts, and grooves from bra straps.
 Whether insurance covers a breast reduction will depend upon the duration and severity of these symptoms.
-It will also depend upon the insurance carrier, such as Aetna®, Cigna®, UnitedHealthcare®, Blue Cross® Blue Shield®, or Coventry Health Care.
+It will also depend upon the insurance carrier, such as Aetna®, Cigna®, UnitedHealthcare®, or Blue Cross® Blue Shield®.

 If you are considering breast reduction, you should first read your insurance policy.
 For some, a “reduction mammoplasty” (breast reduction) may be a policy exclusion, which means the surgery is not covered despite being medically necessary.